 Arnold Viersen was born in Barrhead, Alberta and grew up nearby in the rural community of Neerlandia with his five siblings.
-An avid outdoorsman, he enjoyed hunting, fishing, and 4x4ing.
+An avid outdoorsman, Arnold enjoys hunting, fishing, and 4x4ing.
 His interest in small engines and automobiles led to his first job, washing cars at a local car dealership.

-After high school, Arnold apprenticed as an auto service technician and went on attain his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
-He then moved to British Columbia, earning a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.
+Following high school, Arnold apprenticed as an auto service technician and attained his journeyman ticket from the Northern Alberta Institute of Technology (NAIT).
+Arnold has also earned a business degree from the University of the Fraser Valley (UFV) while continuing his automotive career.

-In 2010, Arnold married Melissa Bredenhof and they eventually settled in Westlock County, close to his childhood home in Neerlandia.
-Arnold and Melissa have two children.
+In 2010, Arnold married Melissa Bredenhof and they currently live in Westlock County, close to his childhood home in Neerlandia.
+Arnold and Melissa have three children Aliyah, Seeley, and Jillian.
 As a family, they continue to enjoy the outdoors, adding snowmobiling, hiking, and gardening to their list of favourite activities.
 They are active in their local church and Arnold continues to be a member of the Barrhead Fish and Game Association.

-As a member of the opposition, Arnold was honoured to be named the Deputy Critic of Rural Affairs.
+As a member of the Official Opposition, Arnold Viersen is the Deputy Critic of Rural Affairs.
 He is passionate about advocating for the rights and concerns of rural families, farms and industries in Alberta and across Canada.
 Since 2015, MP Viersen has been a member of the Standing Committee on Indigenous and Northern Affairs.